MithrilJS/mithril.js/docs/introduction.md

 ### What is Mithril?

-Mithril is a framework for building Single Page Applications.
-It's small but batteries-included.
+Mithril is a client-side Javascript framework for building Single Page Applications.
+It's small and batteries-included.

+If you are an experienced developer and want to know how Mithril compares to other frameworks, see the [framework comparison](framework-comparison.md) page.

 ---

 ### Getting started

+This introduction assumes you know Javacript.
+If you don't, there are many great resources to learn.
+[Speaking Javascript](http://speakingjs.com/es5/index.html) is a good e-book for absolute beginners.
+If you're already familiar with other programming languages, the [Eloquent Javascript](http://eloquentjavascript.net/) e-book might be more suitable for you.
+[Codecademy](https://www.codecademy.com/learn/javascript) is another good resource that emphasizes learning via interactivity.

 The easiest way to try out Mithril is to include it from a CDN, and follow this tutorial.
 It'll cover the majority of the API surface but it'll only take 10 minutes.